FairpoolDEX/contracts/Market-Crash-Protection.md

 * Anybody can deploy a new MCP contract.
 * Anybody can call public methods of a new MCP contract.

+## Guides

+### How to sell my token

+Suppose you bought 1000 LINK tokens at 40 USDT each (total spend: 40000 USDT).
+After that LINK crashed to 10 USDT (4x drop).
+If you don't have any [protection tokens](#protection-token), you have to bear the loss.
+But let's say you bought 1000 LINK protection tokens that allow you to sell 1000 LINK at 30 USDT each.
+In this case, you can sell your LINK tokens at a guaranteed price (30 USDT) instead of market price (10 USDT).
+So, you can recover 30000 USDT instead of 10000 USDT.
+That means you can save 20000 USDT.

+Here is a full scenario:

+* You buy 1000 LINK tokens at 40 USDT each (total spend: 40000 USDT).
+* You buy 1000 LINK-USDT-31-AUG-2021-30.0000 at 2 USDT each (total spend: 2000 USDT)
+  * "1000 LINK-USDT-31-AUG-2021-30.0000" means "You can sell 1000 LINK tokens before 31 Aug 2021 for 30.0000 USDT each"
+* LINK-USDT price crashes to 10 USDT before 31 Aug 2021.
+* You sell 1000 LINK tokens to [MCP contract](#market-crash-protection-contract) for 30 USDT each (total gain: 30000 USDT)

+Protection tokens allow you to recover capital.
+Using the example above:
+* With protection, you would have 28000 USDT (30000 USDT recovered capital - 2000 USDT protection cost) (LINK crashed to 10 USDT, but you sold at 30 USDT guaranteed price using protection).
+* Without protection: you would have 10000 USDT (10000 USDT recovered capital) (LINK crashed to 10 USDT, and you sold at market price).

+### How to deposit or withdraw

+?
+Describe how much the user will receive

 ## Definitions

 ### Market Crash Protection contract